Eleven Sports

+In September 2022, Eleven Sports was acquired by DAZN Group.
+Its business operations were subsequently integrated into relevant operations of its own sports streaming platform DAZN.

 History

 Eleven Sports first launched in Belgium and Luxembourg in 2015 with a linear and OTT service.

 In February 2016, Eleven Sports acquired Polish rights to Formula One.
 In July 2016, Eleven Sports acquired rights to the English Premier League in Taiwan.
 Both of the properties were marketed by Radrizzani's sister company MP & Silva.

 On 16 March 2017, Eleven Sports announced that it had acquired "certain distribution assets" of the fledgling U.S. international sports channel One World Sports, which had been replaced by a U.S. version of Eleven Sports Network in advance of the announcement.
 Financial details of the sale were not disclosed.

 In May 2017, Eleven Sports acquired a majority share of Italian provider Sportube, which was renamed in September of that year.
 As of 2021, Eleven Sports Italy offers Serie C, volleyball, waterpolo, handball, basketball and more to fans.

 On 9 January 2018, Eleven announced that it would televise 120 games in the 2017–18 NBA G League season in the United States.

 In May 2018, Eleven Sports secured a three-year deal to broadcast La Liga football matches in the UK and Ireland, which had been previously broadcast on Sky Sports.
 Two months later, they secured exclusive UK three-year deals to screen Serie A matches, previously broadcast by BT Sport, the Eredivisie and the Chinese Super League (both previously televised by Sky Sports) and Sweden's Allsvenskan but in January 2019, Eleven Sports dropped its rights to Serie A and Eredivisie football, passing on the rights to Premier Sports.
 Premier Sports also won the rights to the Chinese Super League and Swedish Allsvenskan, leaving Eleven with exclusive La Liga, Segunda Division play-offs, Copa del Rey, and Supercopa rights until at least the end of the season.
-Radrizzani later admitted that the attempt to expand into Britain was a "mistake", as it was difficult to compete with or secure cooperation from the existing duopoly of Sky and BT.

 Also in May 2018, Eleven sold a 50% stake in its Polish operations to Telewizja Polsat for around €38 million.